Skip to content

-You can’t go to Italy and not visit the capital, Rome.
-With its impressive monuments and archaeological sites there are plenty of things to do when in Rome.
+You can’t go to Italy without visiting the capital, Rome.
+With its impressive monuments and archaeological sites, there are plenty of things to do in Rome.

 1. Colosseum